-Panasonic G2 versus Panasonic GX1
+Panasonic G2 vs GX1

-The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GX1 are two digital cameras that were officially introduced, respectively, in March 2010 and November 2011.
+The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GX1 are two digital cameras that were revealed to the public, respectively, in March 2010 and November 2011.
 Both the G2 and the GX1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G2 has a resolution of 12 megapixel, whereas the GX1 provides 15.8 MP.
+The G2 has a resolution of 12 megapixels, whereas the GX1 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (24 percent) than the Panasonic G2.
 Moreover, the GX1 is markedly lighter (26 percent) than the G2.
 In this context, it is worth noting that neither the G2 nor the GX1 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.